 “For as the body without the spirit is dead, so faith without works is dead also.”
 (Jam.
 2:26 NKJV).

-Therefore, it is a contradiction to claim to be saved by faith in Jesus Christ and yet without any desire for good works or without bearing the fruit of good works.
+Therefore, it is contradictory to claim to be saved by faith in Jesus Christ, yet without any desire for good works or bearing the fruit of good works.

-It is a contradiction in terms to say you are a new creation and not do good works!
+It is contradictory to say you are a new creation and not do good works!